siyatut/siyatut/README.md

 =====================================
 iOS developer
 -------------
 Transitioned to IT from customer support.
 Started learning Swift and iOS development with mentors in January 2023.
-Experienced with UIKit (Storyboard and code) and a bit of SwiftUI.
-Familiar with Git/GitHub, completed a Git course by Yandex.Practicum.
+Experienced with UIKit (Storyboard and code) and have briefly worked with SwiftUI.
+Familiar with Git/GitHub (completed a Git course by Yandex.Practicum).
 I prefer learning from books, documentation, and articles.
 Passionate about growth and exploring new technologies.

+### 💡 Tech stack & experience:

+* **Architectures**: VIPER, MVVM
+* **Data persistence**: Core Data, UserDefaults
+* **Concurrency**: GCD (Grand Central Dispatch)
+* **Reactive programming**: Combine
+* **UI & animations**: UIKit (including UICollectionViewCompositionalLayout, custom cells, smooth UI interactions), limited experience with SwiftUI
+* **Unit testing**: XCTest
+* **Version control**: Git/GitHub

+I've worked on apps that include task management with local/remote data synchronization and habit tracking with interactive UI and analytics.
+Constantly improving and open to new challenges! 🚀

 * 🌍  I'm based in Nizhny Novgorod
 * ✉️  You can contact me at [anastasiya.tyutinova@gmail.com](mailto:anastasiya.tyutinova@gmail.com)
 * 🚀  I'm currently working on [a personal project](http://github.com/siyatut/bebrave)